This is a copy of the slideshow that I put together for our parents' 50th wedding anniversary party. Click on the picture to see the video.

 Secret Video, if you can solve our Christmas Puzzle

-Note: If you need some help there are hints on the puzzle page and even the complete solution, but try solving it without help first... it's more fun that way.
+You can also get the complete solution here, but try solving it without help first... it's more fun that way.

 When you solve it, please don't give away the answer but feel free to add a comment to let us know that you successfully figured it out.
 And we are always looking for new ideas for next year's Christmas puzzle, so submit those too.